microservices-demo/front-end/cartupdate.md

   this adds catalogue itemId to quantity input box to be retrieved when iterating cart items for updateCart() routine

   also changed to min="1" from min="0" as 0 is obviously impossible and will cause problems later on

+# Issues raised

+- PATCH method on cart db returns STATUS CODE 202 ...
+NOT ...
+STATUS CODE 200 as specified in the docs